open-telemetry/opamp-spec/README.md

 The specification is a [single markdown file](specification.md).
 If you make changes to the section headings make sure to update the Table of Contents by running `make markdown-toc` in root directory.

+If any changes are made to Protobuf message definitions in the specification.md make sure to update also the `*.proto` files in the [proto](proto) directory.
+Run `make gen-proto` to run the Protobuf compiler and verify the `*.proto` files.

 Approvers ([@open-telemetry/opamp-spec-approvers](https://github.com/orgs/open-telemetry/teams/opamp-spec-approvers)):